turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 First, we need to know where we are.
 The stub starts our plane in St. Louis.
 So for a first round, let's assume that any distance being calculated is *from* St. Louis.

 The distance from St. Louis to Phoenix is 1260 miles.
-You can see that number inside the `knownDistances` method of `AviatrixData`.
+You can see that number inside the `knownDistances` function of `AviatrixData`.
 We could get to it like this:

 ```
 knownDistances["St. Louis"]!["Phoenix"]!